Public Education & Advocacy

 - Provide brief interventions, counseling, and referral services to employees on substance use disorders; Guarantee confidentiality of employees as part of combating stigma against seeking help.

 NACADA offers training, sensitization, and support to institutions in the public and private sectors towards the prevention of drug use within their workplaces.
-Cluster training are conducted every quarter and provide opportunities for institutions to learn from each other.
+Cluster training are conducted every quarter and provides opportunities for institutions to learn from each other.
 Click here for guidelines on prevention in the workplace.

 - Explanatory Notes for PC Guidelines 2022-2023